 Salmon Fillet with Blistered Tomatoes

-The healthiest way to have your salmon is when cooked on the Cinder Grill a precise and easy cooker.
-In this recipe, we'll be demonstrating in details how to cook your ultimate most crispy salmon without worrying about overcooking wether you like it a little raw or well done.
+The healthiest way to have your salmon is when cooked on the precise and labor-saving Cinder Grill.
+In this recipe, we show in detail how to cook your ultimate moist yet crispy salmon without worrying about overcooking, whether you like it a little rare or well done.

 How to get crispy salmon skin?

 In this recipe we give you the secret to an amazing shiny and crispy salmon skin.
-As the fish cooks, "Albumin" which is a protein existent on the inside is pushed out of the muscle fibers to form white deposits on the fish.
+Over a certain temperature "Albumin" which is a protein existent on the inside is pushed out of the muscle fibers to form white deposits on the fish.
 It is often mistaken for fat pools.

-The ideal method to avoiding this is cooking it to an ideal internal temperature.
-Our professional Cinder Chef reveals that by regulating the desired "doneness" of your salmon fillet using our Cinder app.
+This can be avoided by cooking to an ideal internal temperature.
+Our professional Cinder Chef recommends regulating the desired "doneness" of your salmon fillet using our Cinder app.
 The separate searing step turns the skin golden and crisp without overheating the inside.

-We recommend it be cooked to an internal temperature 130 to 145°F and you are good to go !
-A pinch of lemon juice and some veggies is all we need to enjoy this refined dish right here.
+We recommend it be cooked to an internal temperature 130 to 135°F. A spritz of lemon juice and some veggies are all you need to enjoy this elegant dish.

 - 2 handfuls arugula